Numerical semigroups, polyhedra, and posets I: the group cone: Appendix: Quasipolynomial data

 \section{Appendix:\ Quasipolynomial data}

-The number of integer points in the intersection of the group cone $\mathcal{C}(\ZZ_m)$ with the hyperplane $\sum_{i=1}^{m-1} x_i = g$ is given by a quasipolynomial $L_m(g)$ of degree $m - 2$.
-It is known that the leading coefficient of $L_m(g)$ equals the (relative) volume of the intersection $P$ of $\mathcal C(\ZZ_m)$ with $\sum_{i=1}^{m-1} x_i = 1$, and the next coefficient (when it is constant) equals half the (relative) surface area of $P$.
-Tables~\ref{tb:groupconequasidata} and~\ref{tb:kunzpolyhedronquasidata} give coefficient and period data on $L_m(g)$ and $p_m(g)$, respecitvely.
-Note that it is proven in~\cite{alhajjarkunz} that the leading coefficient of $L_m(g)$ equals the leading coefficient of $p_m(g)$.
-We also include in the latter table the initial value of $g$ after which $p_m(g)$ coincides with $N_m(g)$.
+The number of integer points in the intersection of the group cone $\mathcal{C}(G)$ with the hyperplane $\sum_{i=1}^{|G|-1} x_i = g$ is given by a quasipolynomial $L_G(g)$ of degree $|G| - 2$.
+It is known that the leading coefficient of $L_G(g)$ equals the (relative) volume of the intersection $P$ of $\mathcal C(\ZZ_m)$ with $\sum_{i=1}^{|G|-1} x_i = 1$, and the next coefficient (when it is constant) equals half the (relative) surface area of $P$.
+Tables~\ref{tb:groupconequasidata} and~\ref{tb:kunzpolyhedronquasidata} give coefficient and period data on $L_G(g)$ and $p_m(g)$, respectively.
+Note that it is proven in~\cite{alhajjarkunz} that the leading coefficient of $L_G(g)$ with $G = \ZZ_m$ equals the leading coefficient of $p_m(g)$.
+We also include in the latter table the initial value $N$ of $g$ for which $p_m(g)$ coincides with $N_m(g)$ for all $g \ge N$.

 On the other hand, $H_m(q)$ is a quasipolynomial of degree $m-1$ whose constant leading coefficient is described geometrically in Theorem~\ref{t:leadingcoefficients}.
 If $\gcd(m,q) = 1$, $H_m(q)$ coincides with $o(m,q)$, the number of oversemigroups of $\<m, q\>$.
 Table~\ref{tb:oversemigroupconequasidata} gives the top two coefficients and period of $H_m(g)$.
 It is important to note that the period of $H_m(q)$ (on all values) may be strictly larger than that of $o(m,q)$ (considered only when $\gcd(m,q) = 1$).